An award-winning journalist shares her top tips for handling sick days as a self-employed professional and creative entrepreneur.

 3. Ask for help

 This is hard.
 I know, because as self-employed professionals, as writers, we’re perfectionists.
 We don’t like handing over control, especially when our names and our reputations are on the line.
-We’d rather do everything ourselves perfectly than relinquish control and risk someone else doing a just “okay” job.
+We’d rather do everything ourselves perfectly than relinquish control and risk someone else doing an “okay” job.

-But at some point—perhaps when you’re lying in bed unable to move—you’re going to realize that you can’t do everything yourself, especially when you have responsibilities outside of work.
+This is a mindset that will keep you on struggle and stress for your entire career.
+At some point—perhaps when you’re lying in bed unable to move—you realize you can’t do everything yourself, especially when you have responsibilities outside of work.

-That’s when you need to be able to ask an editor friend to proofread something or a journalist you’ve helped out in the past to help you now.
+That’s when you need to feel confident asking an editor friend to proofread something, or a journalist you’ve helped in the past to help you now.

 4. Have backup options for sick days

 Speaking of which, you do have people you can call on, do you not?
-Even if you don’t end up using their services, it’s a good idea to have the names and numbers ready for people who can help you out with reporting, photography, writing, and hey, even babysitting, for an affordable fee.
+Even if you don’t end up using their services, it’s a good idea to have names and numbers of people who can help you with reporting, photography, writing, and hey, even babysitting, for an affordable fee.

 5. Don’t leave things to the last minute